SvetoslavTsenov/frame-comparer/README.md

-# Compare image/s from a video
+# Process video to frames and compare image to a frame

 ## Requirments
 ### Install ffmpeg